Where to Get Help and Resources

 - The Federal Campus Sexual Assault Victim's Bill of Rights

 - Detaching from Emotional Pain (grounding techniques)

 - "We Believe You" and "You Are Not Alone - Pride edition" Coloring Pages

 - You Are a Survivor - available as a mobile application from the Utah Coalition Against Sexual Assault (UCASA)

-Physical safety kits also include brochures for WSU Counseling & Psychological Services Center, Weber State Police Department (Reporting Procedures), YCC and Safe Harbor, as well as business cards for the Safe@Weber Advocate, Director of Affirmative Action & Equal Opportunity (Title IX coordinator), and the Weber State Police Department.
+Physical "We Believe You" folders also include brochures for WSU Counseling & Psychological Services Center, Weber State Police Department (Reporting Procedures), YCC and Safe Harbor, as well as business cards for the Safe@Weber Advocate, Director of Affirmative Action/Equal Opportunity (Title IX coordinator), and the Weber State Police Department.

 Healing and Self-Care Resources: